CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 Now, we're checking each connector's display attachment status using srmConnectorIsConnected() and initializing them with srmConnectorInitialize().

 Additionally, note that we've included a usleep() call at the end to wait for 10 seconds.
-This delay is necessary because each connector performs its rendering in its own thread.
+This delay is necessary because, as said before, each connector performs its rendering in its own thread.
 Blocking the main thread ensures that it doesn't exit immediately.

-Before running the program again, switch to a free terminal (tty) and launch it from there.
+Before running the program again, switch to a free virtual terminal (TTY) by pressing `CTRL + ALT + F[1, 2, 3 ..., 10]` or with the `chvt N` command and launch it from there.
 You should observe your displays changing colors rapidly for 10 seconds.

+If you encounter issues, please attempt to run the program with superuser privileges or by adding your user to the video group.
+This may resolve any potential permission-related problems.

+Additionally, you have the option to set the **SRM_DEBUG** environment variable to 3 in order to enable fatal, error and warning logging messages.

 ### Hotplugging Events

-We've previously covered how to check for available connectors during startup.
-However, what if one of those connectors becomes disconnected while the program is running, such as unplugging an HDMI display?
-To handle connector hotplugging events, you'll need to add the following event listeners:
+Thus far, we've discussed the process of identifying available connectors and initializing them at program startup.
+However, a critical consideration is what happens if one of these connectors becomes disconnected while the program is running, such as unplugging an HDMI display.

+In such scenarios, the connectors are programmed to undergo automatic uninitialization when they become disconnected, triggering the execution of their corresponding uninitializeGL() events.
+However, you do have the flexibility to include listeners to detect and respond to connectors plugging and unplugging events, as exemplified below:

 ```c
 // ...